andrelaszlo/Filmtipset-Data-Exporter/README.md

 Export data from your account at Filmtipset.

-The goal of this project is
+The goals of this project are

 1. To backup your movie ratings from Filmtipset
 2. To upload your ratings to other sites, such as Flixter